Ofgem’s energy price cap falls by 7% – what does it mean for your energy bills?

-3 min Read Published: 24 May 2024
+3 min Read Published: 01 Jul 2024

-Ofgem announces cut to energy price cap for July 2024Ofgem, the UK's energy regulatory body, has announced that the energy price cap will fall by 7% from 1st July 2024.
-It means that the typical annual household dual-fuel energy bill will drop from £1,690 to £1,568, equating to an annual saving of around £122 for the average household.
-When combined with the 12% cut to the energy price cap in April, energy bills are likely to be around 20% cheaper than last year as we head into winter.
+Ofgem announces cut to energy price cap for July 2024The UK's energy regulatory body, Ofgem, has cut the energy price cap by 7%.
+This means that the typical annual household dual-fuel energy bill has dropped from £1,690 to £1,568, equating to an annual saving of around £122 for the average household.
+When combined with the 12% cut to the energy price cap in April, energy bills are now around 20% cheaper than last year.

 What is the energy price cap?

 The energy price cap was introduced by Ofgem to control the maximum amount that energy providers are allowed to charge consumers for each unit of gas and electricity.
-Ofgem calculates the price cap every 3 months and takes into account the cost of VAT, wholesale energy prices and the cost to provide energy.
+Ofgem calculates the price cap every three months and takes into account the cost of VAT, wholesale energy prices and the cost to provide energy.
 It then provides an annual figure based on the average dual-fuel household that pays via direct debit.

 The energy price cap is based on the average dual-fuel household bill and how much you will actually pay will vary depending on how much energy you use.